jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 15. We talked about using GCC to compile and install software, what was the other language/package manager discussed in the chapter?
 c.
 Python

-16. Describe the purpose of Virtualbox Guest Additions?
+16. Describe the purpose of VirtualBox Guest Additions?
 The Guest Additions are designed to be installed inside a virtual machine after the guest operating system has been installed.
 They consist of device drivers and system applications that optimize the guest operating system for better performance and usability.

 17. In APT, where are the additional source list fragments stored (file location)?